ntua-el20052/library/README.md

 into a local directory.

 2. Install the requirements by running the following command in the same working directory where you saved the repository:
-'pip install -r requirements.txt'
+- pip install -r requirements.txt

 3. Create the database using MySQL/MariaDB and execute the following commands:
-'mysql -u root -p'
+- mysql -u root -p
-'source library_create_schema.sql'
+- source library_create_schema.sql
-'source library_insert_data.sql'
+- source library_insert_data.sql

 4. Run the application using Python:
-'python app.py'
+- python app.py
 or
-'python 3 app.py'
+- python 3 app.py
 depending on the version of Python installed on your machine.

 ## Requirements